 Should the self employed husband have a clear, written agreement before he or she moves out?

-If you’re going to move out of the house, there has not been any domestic violence of any kind in the house and there is no need for immediate, emergency family law orders, get an agreement signed between you and your wife about the custody schedule as well as whatever informal financial contributions will be made.
+If you’re going to move out of the house, there has not been any domestic violence of any kind in the house and there is no need for immediate, emergency family law orders, you can try and get an agreement signed between you and your wife about the custody schedule as well as whatever informal financial contributions will be made.

 As a self employed husband, and likely the far greater income earner, you don’t want to leave up in the air and subject to a court’s discretion later what will happen with your kids and your money.
 If you have a written agreement that lays out the most important foundational elements of parenting time as well as financial contributions and responsibility, you will have some reasonable control over such issues.